microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ## Getting started

-In this challenge, you will be using the `$export` command in FHIR service to export de-identified FHIR data into an ADLS Gen2 blob storage container.
-The `$export` command in FHIR service is an implementation of the bulk export function detailed in the [FHIR Bulk Data Access specification](https://hl7.org/fhir/uv/bulkdata/export/index.html).
+In this challenge, you will be using the `$export` operation in FHIR service to export de-identified FHIR data into an ADLS Gen2 blob storage container.
+The `$export` operation in FHIR service is an implementation of the bulk export function detailed in the [FHIR Bulk Data Access specification](https://hl7.org/fhir/uv/bulkdata/export/index.html).
 To familiarize yourself with the FHIR service `$export` operation, please read [this documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data) and return here when finished.

 ## Step 1: Review sample anonymization configuration and customize as needed